 On July 25, 2015, the Company entered into an option agreement with Aztec Metals Corp. ("Aztec"), whereby the Company granted Aztec the right to earn up to a 100% interest in the Cervantes Gold/Copper project located in Sonora, Mexico.
+Effective September 30, 2016, the obligations of the option agreement were assigned to Aztec Minerals Corp. from Aztec.
 The terms of the agreement allow Aztec to earn a 65% interest by: spending an aggregate total of US\$1.5 million in exploration expenditures by July 25, 2019; paying an aggregate total of US\$150,000 in staged payments to the Company by July 25, 2019; and issuing an aggregated total of 1,000,000 common shares in staged payments on each anniversary to the Company, with final issuance payable 60 days after the fourth anniversary.
-Aztec will also be responsible for annual Mexican assessment work and mining concession taxes during the term of the agreement.
-The Company has received 500,000 common shares and US\$100,000 under the terms of this agreement of which with 200,000 common shares and a cash payment of US\$40,000 was received during the year ended December 31, 2018.
+Aztec will also be responsible for annual Mexican assessment work and mining concession taxes during the term of the agreement..